Diversity in Public Service Scholarship

 Diversity of race, ethnicity, background, and experience among MPA classmates enriches the academic environment of the MPA program and the personal development of each student.
 The MPA Program regularly competes with other universities for the best applicants.
 Scholarship funds from other MPA endowments are stretched thin across the MPA student group.
 The Diversity Scholarship in Public Administration will help supplement those funds and give the Carolina MPA Program the ability to offer a larger scholarship package to targeted applicants who would increase the diversity of the MPA student population.

-The Diversity Scholarship will create possibilities in the lives of students who dream of making a difference.
+The Diversity in Public Service Scholarship will create possibilities in the lives of students who dream of making a difference.
 Supporting this scholarship is an investment in someone else’s promise of their potential.
 Students will hear the message behind the money—the message that others see the promise of their potential, that MPA alumni see value in ensuring diversity in the program’s student body, and that public service is a worthy calling that needs talented professionals.

 The Diversity Scholarship is awarded based on the following criteria: